esinniobiwaquareeb/geometry-assessment/README.md

 On the other hand, <code>Async</code> is NON-blocking communication and it uses Advanced Message Queuing Protocol (AMQP).

-My approach to implementing Microservice communication is using RabbitMQ queue
+My approach to implementing Microservice communication is using <code>RabbitMQ queue</code>